 Identification of the separate account assets in which the investment directive is not determined by a contractholder.
 (In most instances, having multiple investment choices at the option of a contractholder would be considered a situation in which the investment directive is determined by a contractholder.
 This is not true for situations in which the asset is invested in a manner that mirrors the investment directives of the general account.)
 Situations in which the investment directive is not determined by the contractholder (and situations in which the reporting entity is the contractholder) shall include disclosure regarding whether the investments of the respective separate account assets, if included within the general account investments, would have resulted with the reporting entity exceeding any investment limitations imposed on the general account.

 Identification of the separate account assets in which less than 100% of investment proceeds are attributed to a contractholder.
 This shall include identification of the separate account investment income attributed to the reporting entity during the reporting period and whether such income was transferred to the general account or reinvested within the separate account.
 Instances in which such income is reinvested within the separate account shall include disclosure on whether the subsequent investments, if categorized with investments in the general account, would have exceeded investment limitations imposed on the general account.

+Identification of the assets supporting separate account contracts where the general account provides an inherent or ultimate guarantee, such as with pension risk transfer (PRT) or registered index-linked annuity (RILA) products.
+These products often do not have stated yield or death benefit guarantees, but the general account serves as a final backstop if the separate account assets are insufficient to support the product obligations or by the general account providing an inherent guarantee, although a distinct performance guarantee is not specified (such as a minimum crediting rate, death benefit, etc.).

-For all separate account assets not reported at fair value, indicate the measurement basis (amortized cost or other method) for each asset (or asset class) and whether the measurement method was grandfathered in under the transition guidance in this SSAP, or whether the measurement method is allowed under a prescribed or permitted practice.
+For all separate account assets not reported at fair value, indicate the measurement basis (amortized cost or other method) for each asset (or asset class) and whether the measurement method is pursuant to the guidance in this SSAP, or whether the measurement method is allowed under a prescribed or permitted practice.
 This disclosure shall include a comparison of the assets’ reported value to fair value with identification of the resulting unrealized gain/loss that would have been recorded if the assets had been reported at fair value.